Department Awards

 Hutchinson Fellowship

-Awarded for excellent work as students in the graduate program and/or as teaching assistants, the Hutchinson Fellowship provides one semester of relief from teaching to allow students to work on their thesis problems.
+Awarded for excellent academic achievements, the Hutchinson Fellowship provides one semester of relief from teaching to allow students to work on their thesis problems.
 Accordingly, it is awarded to students who have passed their A exam.
-Preference is given to students with both outstanding academic achievements and outstanding teaching.

 Previous Award Recipients: